+pro ocess.

 a.
-Described any required qualifications for the CME, including any licensing or certification requirements and years of experience.
+Described any required qualifications for the CME , including any licensing or certification requirements and years of experience.

+Cit ation:

+Co mment:

 b.
 Describe the selection or appointment process for the CME.

+Cit ation:

+Co mment:

 c.
-Describe any required qualifications for Medical Examiners that head local offices below the central level, including any licensing or certification requirements and years of experience.
+Describe any required qualifications for Medical Examiners that head local offices below the centra level, including any licensing or certification requirements and years of experience.

+Cit ation:

+Co mment: